niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/first-step-series/unity-runner-1.md

 ### Where Do I Go From Here?

 Game Development is a deeply practice driven discipline.
-Before you start working on your dream projects, keep doing what you did here- find long-form guides that can bring you through the process of **building a whole, small game, not just a couple features**.
-At the end of the day, your ability to make good games will depend on your knowledge of the entire game-making process, so absorbing a good volume of comprehensive guides will make you a strong developer more so than anything when you are starting out.
+Before you start working on your dream projects, find long-form guides that can bring you through the process of **building a whole, small game, not just a couple features**.
+At the end of the day, your ability to make good games will depend on your knowledge of the **entire** game-making process, so absorbing a good volume of comprehensive guides will make you a strong developer more so than anything when you are starting out.

 Full video games can easily become some of the most complicated pieces of software you will ever work on, so do not be surprised to find out that gaining proficiency will be a slow process that will take a lot of time and dedication.
 The best thing you can do is pace yourself and set a schedule of time dedicated to it!

-### What Else is There *Here* for Me?
+### What Else Is There *Here* For Me?
 I very particularly made *Rocket Runner* to be a game which can be expanded in many different ways.
-It is a good baseline by which many improvements could be made- all of which would be individual guides all on their own.
+It is a good baseline by which many improvements could be made- all of which would be individual tutorials all on their own.
 Some examples of improvements that could be made are as follows:

 * We could turn our game into an **endless** runner by procedurally generating new road segments.
 The difficulty could be ramped up as time goes along.
     * *This* would be a major improvement towards making it into a very solid game.
 Definitely come back to this project and give this a try if nothing else once you have more experience.
 * Many, many visual effects could be added:
-    * Missile explosion particle effects
+    * Missile explosion particle effects.
-    * Particle or debris effects when the *Player* or *Kill Walls* are destroyed
+    * Particle or debris effects when the *Player* or *Kill Walls* are destroyed.
     * Point PickUps could be made prettier, turned into orb-like pick ups.
-    * Trails on missiles, as well as making them fly at *Kill Walls* in a more interesting pattern
+    * Trails on missiles, as well as making them fly at *Kill Walls* in a more interesting pattern.
     * A better looking skybox and some lighting effects.
 * Sound effects could be added to movement, explosions, and missile firing.
 Some music would be nice too.
 * A main menu and pause screen would make the game a bit less clunky.
 Maybe a leaderboard for *distance traveled* too?

-Ideally in the future, this guide will be expanded to tackle some of the above improvements in some additional modules.
+Ideally in the future, this tutorial will be expanded to tackle some of the above improvements in some additional modules.

-MAKE SURE TO MENTION ALL ASSIGNEMTNS VIA THE INSPECTOR.